Sharing is caring!

 Crochet Christmas Tree

-How to Crochet this Christmas Tree
+How to Crochet a Christmas Tree

-This crochet Christmas tree is crocheted in continuous rounds, as a cone.
+This crochet Christmas tree is crocheted in continuous rounds as a cone.
 Keep scrolling for the full instructions, but here are the basic steps:

 • First, you create a magic circle with 3 single crochet stitches in it.